Spinel: Color and Magnetism

 4.78ct, Strong, SI 200

-The two rough Spinel crystals pictured below are also Cobalt Spinels.
-The crystal on the left is weakly magnetic and fluoresces bright red, suggesting high cobalt content.
-The slight purplish tone could be due to a bit of chromium (red) mixing with the cobalt (blue), although this is difficult to know for sure even with a spectrometer.
-The blue octahedron on the right fluoresces pink rather than red, suggesting less cobalt than the crystal on the left, and the octahedron is a little more magnetic, suggesting more iron.
+The two rough Spinel crystals pictured below are also Cobalt Spinels from Viet Nam.
+The crystal on the left is weakly magnetic and fluoresces bright red, suggesting high cobalt content, and possibly some chromium content.
+The slight purplish tone could be due to a bit of chromium (red) mixing with the cobalt (blue), although this is difficult to determine for sure even with a spectrometer.
+The blue octahedron on the right fluoresces pink rather than red, suggesting less cobalt or chromium than the crystal on the left, and this octahedron is a little more magnetic, suggesting more iron.

 Cobalt Spinel Rough, Viet Nam